Welcome to today's edition of the Rush 24-7 podcast.

 Let's hit the phones, shall we?

-We're in Louisville, Kentucky.
+We are in Louisville, Kentucky.

-Greg Mark Davison for Rush.
+Greg, Mark Davis, in for Rush.

 How are you, sir?

-I'm Mark, how are you today?
+How are you today?

 Good.

-I thought about it myself, and I I think certainly Hillary would do it if she thought she could pull it off.
+I thought about it myself, and I think certainly Hillary would do it if she thought she could pull it off.

-My only question is how does she pull it off?
+My only question is, how does she pull it off?

 Let's say his numbers tank.